dcampos/nvim-snippy/README.md

 make unittest
 ```

-You need to have [`vusted`][4] installed for the above command to succeed.
+You need to have [`vusted`][4] installed for running the unit tests.

 ## Advantages

 These are some of the advantages of this plugin when compared with other snippet plugins for Vim/Neovim:

-* No dependence on any external plugin or library.
-* Only core Neovim.
-No need to install Python or any other external language.
+* Core Neovim only, no external dependencies.
-* Because it uses the built-in `extmarks` feature, there is no insertion of markers in the text.
+* Uses built-in `extmarks` feature, avoiding insertion of markers in the text.
-* No need to edit JSON files by hand.
-Snippets file format is much simpler and may speed up the process of creating snippets.
+* Simple snippet file format, no need to edit JSON files by hand.
-* No need to defined snippets in Lua or Vimscript code.
+* No need to define snippets in Lua or Vimscript code.
 * Simple and standard snippet syntax.

 ## FAQ

-#### Is UltiSnips's feature X available?
+#### Is feature X from Ultisnips available?

-This is so far the most frequently asked question and the answer to it is
+This question is very frequently asked and the answer is usually no. UltiSnips
-generally no. UltiSnips is a great snippets manager for those wanting to use
+is a great snippet manager for those who want to use advanced snippet features,
-advanced snippet features, like Python evaluation, but that comes at a price of
+such as Python code evaluation, but that comes with the cost of being heavy and
-being heavyweight and complicated, whereas Snippy strives to be minimal and
-simple.
-That said, UltiSnips has some nice features like auto-trigger that ~may
+complex, whereas Snippy aims to be minimal and simple.
+That said, UltiSnips has
-be added~ has been added to Snippy to improve usability.
+some useful features, like auto-trigger, that have been added to Snippy in
+order to improve usability.

 **See also:** issues with label [![label: question][~question]](https://github.com/dcampos/nvim-snippy/issues?q=label%3Aquestion).

 ## Known bugs

-* There is a bug in Neovim where `extmarks` are extended to the beginning of the completed item when the `complete()` function is called and a completion menu is shown, even if the user does not select or confirm anything.
-See the [bug report][1] for more information.
+* There is a bug in Neovim where `extmarks` are extended to the beginning of
+  the completed item when the `complete()` function is called and a completion
+  menu is shown, even if the user does not select or confirm anything.
+See the
+  [bug report][1] for more information.

-## Credits
+## Acknowledgements

 The snippet parsing code is based on [vsnip][5].